triton-inference-server/server/docs/build.md

 build will be a Docker image called *tritonserver* that will contain the tritonserver executable in /opt/tritonserver/bin and the required shared libraries in /opt/tritonserver/lib.
-The backends built for Triton will be in /opt/tritonserver/backends (note that as of the 21.07 release the TensorRT backend is still included in the core of Triton and so does not appear in /opt/tritonserver/backends).
+The backends built for Triton will be in /opt/tritonserver/backends.

 The first step for any build is to checkout the [triton-inference-server/server](https://github.com/triton-inference-server/server)